-- 8.10 All staff should be aware of that safeguarding issues can manifest themselves via peer on peer abuse.
-This is most likely to include, but may not be limited to; - Bullying (including cyber bullying)
+9.10 All staff should be aware of that safeguarding issues can manifest themselves via peer on peer abuse.
+This is most likely to include, but may not be limited to :

-- Physical abuse such as hitting, kicking shaking, biting, hair pulling, or otherwise causing physical harm

-- Sexual violence and sexual harassment

-- Sexting (also known as youth produced sexual imagery)
+- Upskirting, which is a criminal offence. - Bullying (including cyber bullying). - Physical abuse such as hitting, kicking shaking, biting, hair pulling, or otherwise causing physical harm. - Sexual violence and sexual harassment see separate policy. - Sexting (also known as youth produced sexual imagery) see separate policy. - Initiation/hazing type violent rituals especially boys. - Children, especially girls, being touched or assaulted.

-and

-- Initiation/hazing type violent rituals